groundedsage/VeganBN-website/README.md

 My intention of this project is to create a foundation.
 Making it possible to get off the ground quickly for the most basic of websites instead of defaulting to Wordpress or similar options.
 That still allows incremental changes to become a single page application without sacrificing productivity or performance.

+##Rationale

+The browser today is powerful enough to perform 90% of the tasks we use our devices for.
+Progressive Web Apps (PWA) provide a future where distribution of digital products/services can be achieved with a single codebase and without serious fragmentation of technologies we experience today https://medium.com/dev-channel/why-progressive-web-apps-vs-native-is-the-wrong-question-to-ask-fb8555addcbb#.u024lehn0.
+The significant performance improvements are only set to get better with Web Assembly (WASM) as well https://medium.com/javascript-scene/what-is-webassembly-the-dawn-of-a-new-era-61256ec5a8f6#.hloyw1tv4.
+Even without WASM the performance of JavaScript is improving faster than we realise https://www.youtube.com/watch?v=LopU-kMpe8I.

+The JAM stack throws out the old model of progressive enhancement where the server handles requests from users without JavaScript.
+This old model produces a lot of overhead for very small edge cases.
+For circumstances where it is absolutely necessary it is possible to utilize 'Functions as a Service' (FaaS) such as Webtask.io or AWS Lambda for small tasks, otherwise it is also possible to create your own API.
+By adopting the JAM stack we can drastically reduce the amount of moving parts, complications and costs inherint in the current Status Quo of web development and deployment.

 ## Design goals (no order)
 * is usable and looks clean on all devices from a _watch_ to a _tv_.
 * is accessible & usable in a delightful way by the blind, colour blind, contrast sensitive, people with poor literacy skills and poor motor skills